How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Three principles.
 The rest is implementation.

-Baseline, tech floor, process metric, business outcome — not paperwork.
-Define them before architecture; get agreement in writing; do not start build without it.
+Baseline, tech floor, process metric, business outcome: this is a decision spine, not paperwork.
+Define each before architecture, get agreement in writing, and do not start build without that document.

 The result is what changes in the business.
-Everything between model performance and that outcome is a bridge — write it down, agree it, measure it.
+Everything between model performance and that outcome is a bridge, and a bridge is only useful when it is documented, agreed by the people who will sign off, and tracked after launch.

 We started this article with a number: only 14% of organizations have reached the highest level of AI and cloud maturity.
-After years of building production AI systems, we'd add a layer: maturity is not primarily a technology question.
-It is a measurement question.
-The organizations pulling ahead decided, before the build, what success would look like — and built systems accountable to that definition.
+After years of building production AI systems, we'd add a layer: maturity at this level is primarily a measurement discipline, with technology choices downstream of it.
+The organizations pulling ahead decided what success would look like before the build, and then built systems accountable to that definition.

 Checklist: Before You Approve Any AI Budget